Plans by Health Insurance Company

 What are Obamacare Health Insurance Plans?

 Obamacare health insurance plans are plans which are eligible for reduced costs with a subsidy tax credit.
-Obamacare plans are only offered through the government exchange marketplace healthcare.gov or some States have their own exchange marketplace website.
-Although plans are only offered through the exchange marketplaces, the government allows certified brokers, agents, and web brokers to help you enroll in an Obamacare plan and apply for a subsidy.
+Obamacare plans are only offered through the federal government exchange marketplace healthcare.gov or some States have their own exchange marketplace website.
+Although plans are only offered through the exchange marketplaces, the federal government allows certified brokers, agents, and web brokers to help you enroll in an Obamacare plan and apply for a subsidy.

 What are Off-Exchange Health Insurance Plans?

-Off-Exchange health insurance plans are plans which are available outside of the government exchange marketplaces.
+Off-Exchange health insurance plans are plans which are available outside of the federal government exchange marketplaces.
 Off-Exchange plans existed before Obamacare.
 For example, if someone did not have access to a health insurance plan through work, they may have purchased an Off-Exchange plan offered on the Individual Market.

 You can enroll in an Off-Exchange plan through a broker, agent, web broker, or by contacting the insurance company directly.